 When ready to assemble the tarts, gently remove the tart shells from their pans.

-To make the cream, combine the coconut butter, milk/water, and ginger juice in a small bowl and mix with a fork until smooth.
+To make the cream, combine the coconut butter, milk (or water), and ginger juice in a small bowl and mix with a fork until smooth.
 Divide the cream between the four shells and spread it evenly across the bottom.

 Serve immediately (recommended) or wrap tightly and refrigerate for up to a day (tarts will still be good but may get a bit soggy).